CogStack/CogStack-Pipeline/README.md

 The following types of job/profiles are currently available

-dBLineFixerJob/dBLineFixer = fixes a bizarre but somehow frequent occurance in databases where strings of text from a single document are spread across multiple rows
+dBLineFixer = fixes a bizarre but somehow frequent occurance in databases where strings of text from a single document are spread across multiple rows

-gateJob/gate = run a generic GATE app.
+gate = run a generic GATE app.
 Specify which annotationSets to keep in the config file, or none to keep them all.

-tikaJob/Tika

-To do:
-Cognition text de-identification
+tika = the excellent 'can opener' apache project for all types of files.
+Extracts text.
+I've included a custom PDFPreprocessor class, which allows scanned PDF's to undergo Object Character Recognition.
+This requires ImageMagick and Tesseract to be installed and available on the system path